BlackstoneStudio/Blackstone-Code-Standards/git/merge-conflicts/uat.md

 3. `git checkout -b story/TSK-###-UAT`
 4. `git merge UAT`

 **After that the conflicts should appear in your text editor, Please communicate with everyone involved in the project to resolve conflicts correctly and not overwrite other changes.
-Finally push the changes**
+Finally push the changes**:
+`git push --set-upstream origin story/TSK-###-UAT`

-*After pushing the changes we need to delete the temporary branch that we created to resolve the conflicts*:
+*After this temporary branch has been merged into UAT we need to delete the branch*:

 1. Delete from **local** repo:
    `git branch -D story/TSK-###-UAT`